sidimansourjs/applepay-token/README.md

 See this link for more information
 	https://aaronmastsblog.com/blog/apple-pay-certificates/

+Save the PEM version of your Apple Pay Certificate and your Private Key in the root directory of the project.

 The pem file will look something like:

 		Bag Attributes
 		    friendlyName: John Doe
 		    localKeyID: E3 EE 3R 5T 43 ...
 		Key Attributes: <No Attributes>
 		-----BEGIN EC PRIVATE KEY-----
 		MHcCAQEE234234234opsmasdsalsamdsad/asdsad/asdasd/asd
 		AwEHoUQDQgAaslkdsad8asjdnlkm23leu9jclaskdas/m
 		asr4+/as34+4fh/sf64g/nX35fs5w==
 		-----END EC PRIVATE KEY-----

 This example is expecting the private key reduced to single line, you can use other implementations, in this case it would be: